Property Management Success: 7 Key Factors DIY Landlords Must Do

 4. Excellent communication

-By responding to tenants and potential future tenants swiftly and effectively, you will go a long way in ensuring your success as a DIY landlord.
+By responding to tenants and potential tenants swiftly and effectively, you will go a long way to ensure your success as a DIY landlord.
 No current tenant will want to have to wait more than 24 hours to hear back about an urgent repair to the heating in the middle of winter.
 No future tenant is going to want to wait more than 72 hours to view your property, especially if they’re looking at similar properties.

 5. Time management

 This can also be drilled down to each day so that when you wake up, you already know what you’re supposed to be doing that day.
 It can be very easy to sit back and put things off, especially if you don’t have a job to go to and your day is entirely yours to manage.
-By being proactive and scheduling up front, you know exactly what you’re doing and when — this will remove complacency and will help in improving your business success.
+By being proactive and scheduling up front, you know exactly what you’re doing and when.
+This will remove complacency and will help improve your business success.

 6. Prioritize your tenants’ needs

-Be flexible with your time management, prioritize your tenants — and potential tenants — and don’t forget to communicate timely with them!
+Be flexible with your time management, prioritize your tenants—and potential tenants—and don’t forget to communicate regularly with them!

 Once you’ve taken a serious look at the reality of rental ownership, you might be excited to get started or decide to take another path.
 If you’re still thinking that it’s a workable plan, here are 9 rules to live by.